-13.131 Each agency must complete a review of its IPS compliance by 1 May 2016 (s 9(1)).
+13.163 Each agency must complete a review of its IPS compliance at least once every 5 years (s 9(1)).
 The review must be undertaken in conjunction with the Information Commissioner.
 The OAIC encourages agencies to undertake more regular reviews, preferably annually.

-13.132 The OAIC has published an IPS self-assessment tool to help agencies identify any shortcomings in their IPS practices when undertaking the review under s 9.
-The OAIC also conducted a major survey of IPS compliance in 2012.
-Agencies can use the survey results together with the self-assessment tool to help improve their IPS performance.
+13.164 The OAIC conducted major surveys of IPS compliance in 2012 and 2018.
+Agencies can use the survey results to help improve their IPS performance.

-13.133 Agencies should focus on the following five key elements of IPS compliance when undertaking the s 9 review:
+13.165 In undertaking a review, agencies should focus on the following 5 key elements of IPS compliance when undertaking the s 9 review:

 - Agency plan — has the agency published a comprehensive plan for its IPS compliance?

 - Governance and administration — does the agency have appropriate governance mechanisms in place to meet its IPS obligations, including an information management framework?

 - IPS document holdings — has the agency reviewed its document holdings to decide what information must be published under s 8(2) and further information that can be published under s 8(4)?
 Is the agency IPS entry accurate, up-to-date and complete?